stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Domain kernels are distinct from the other three, user-supplied kernel types in that they must be passed data for the whole domain rather than a single cell-column.
-The reason for this is that they are intended to allow existing, "i-first" physics code to be called from the PSy layer.
+This permits the use of kernels that have not been written to conform to the single-column approach which simplifies the integration with existing code.
+Obviously, any parallelisation in the 'domain' kernel must be consistent with that in the rest of the application.
+The motivation for such kernels in LFRic is that they allow existing, "i-first" physics code to be called from the PSy layer.
 Since those routines currently contain their own, i-first looping structure (and associated OpenMP parallelisation), the most efficient way to use them is to avoid enclosing them within a